Bathtubs, Boundaries, and Sandboxes: AI Regulatory Learning under Legal Uncertainty

 Nevertheless, the bathtub model in Figure~\ref{fig:bathtub} does not aim to represent all interactions between the mapped actors, in the interest of visual clarity.
 Even with this abstraction, the categorisation of meso-level actors into the four outlined categories illustrates the structural complexity of the AI Act’s collaborative governance approach.
 Considering the interplay of actors further reinforces this complexity, as individual actors may assume multiple roles, while specific roles may be shared across multiple actors.
-Both Table~\ref{tab:bathtub} and Figure~\ref{fig:bathtub} also suggest ambiguities regarding the relative positioning of actors within the governance structure.

 In particular, while the AI Act explicitly assigns certain tasks that prioritise the input of the AI Board and the AI Office at the macro level, for example relative to standardisation bodies, these assignments do not amount to a uniformly hierarchical ordering across all actors.
 Notably, national \acp{NB} constitute the clearest instance of formal subordination, as their operation is contingent on designation and oversight by the \acp{NA}.
 Taken together, this observation underscores the importance of well-defined and coherent evidence generation at the micro level.
 Such coherence is a prerequisite for interoperable analysis across meso-level actors and, ultimately, for the effective aggregation of evidence necessary to support regulatory learning.